Plan Ahead for Year-End

 of Higher Ed Payroll Issues

-Scheduled for October 18-21 at Le Meridien in Charlotte, N.C., this three-and-a-half-day conference will address nonresident alien payroll taxation, visas, employment eligibility, the student FICA exception, fringe benefits, FLSA issues, and much more.
+Scheduled for October 23-26 at the JW Marriott Tucson Starr Pass Resort and Spa in Tucson, Arizona, this three-and-a-half day conference will address nonresident alien payroll taxation, visas, employment eligibility, the student FICA exception, fringe benefits, FLSA issues, and much more.
 Attendees will network with their peers as they learn about the latest compliance issues and best practices that impact colleges and universities across the nation.

-Don't miss the opportunity to connect with friends and colleagues who face the same higher education payroll challenges -- register for EIPC!
+Don't miss the opportunity to connect with friends and colleagues who face the same higher ed payroll challenges -- register for EIPC.

 Compliance This Season

-Beginning November 10, this one-day seminar will provide guidelines for Canadian year-end processing, from closing 2015 to what will be required in 2016.
+Beginning November 7, this one-day seminar will provide guidelines for Canadian year-end processing, from closing 2016 to what will be required in 2017.
 The topics covered in this course include changes in federal and provincial tax rates, tax filing requirements, where and when to file returns, and completing the T4, T4A, and RL1 slips.
-The course will also be conducted as a four-part live webinar series beginning December 2.
+The course will also be conducted as a four-part live webinar series beginning December 2 and will be available as a webinar on-demand 14 days after each live webinar segment has been presented.

 Understand changes to Canadian Pension Plan rates -- register today!